-The sensor wand is designed to be buried out of sight – several inches deep, up to 12 inches deep – along side the roadway or driveway, and is connected (via a weatherproof cable) to a transmitter device (also weather proof).
+The sensor wand is designed to be buried out of sight – several inches deep, up to 12 inches deep – along side the roadway or driveway.
+It is connected by way of a weatherproof cable to a transmitter device which is also weather proof.

 Driveway Alarm Transmitter

 The driveway alarm transmitter uses two ‘AA’ batteries (use these Lithium batteries for best performance!) to send its signal to the receiver which is located inside the home.

 When a vehicle passes by within 3 – 12 feet of the electromagnetic sensor, the disturbance in the magnetic field (via the metal of the vehicle) triggers the transmitter to send an alert / alarm back to the receiver.

 Driveway Alarm Indoor Receiver